fwip/mtg_pronouns/reworded_cards.md

 Flying

-At the beginning of each player's upkeep, they may pay {R}{R} or 2 life.
-If they does, the player gains control of Emberwilde Djinn.
+At the beginning of each player's upkeep, that player may pay {R}{R} or 2 life.
+If they do, the player gains control of Emberwilde Djinn.

 **5 / 4**